Victoria Villarroel Flaunts Cleavage In Flirty Instagram Selfie

 On Wednesday, February 10, Victoria Villarroel wowed her fans with a sultry new snapshot uploaded to her Instagram page.
 The sexy selfie featured the Venezuelan model wearing a barely there ensemble and posing seductively for the camera as she showed off her ample cleavage.

-In the snap, Victoria rocked a sexy black bikini set that flaunted her enviable physique.
+In the snap, Victoria rocked a sexy black bikini set and flaunted her enviable physique.
 The dark-colored swimwear complemented her sun-kissed complexion.
-The top featured fully lined cups that barely covered her entire chest.
-The plunging neckline displayed a great deal of her décolletage, and the straps that went over her neck provided support for her ample bust, pulling it upward and exposing more cleavage.
+The top featured tiny cups and a plunging neckline which displayed a great deal of her décolletage and some cleavage.
+Straps provided support for her ample bust.

-She sported a matching bottom.
-From what was visible, it had a low-cut waistline that helped highlight her toned midsection.
-Like the upper garment, the piece boasted strings that were tied on the sides of her curvy hips.
-The thong design allowed her to showcase her perky buns.

-She placed the mobile device on a flat surface in front of her.
-The hottie angled her body, mostly showing off the right side.
+The hottie angled her body in front of the camera, mostly showing off her right side.
 She appeared to be posing on all fours, looking directly at the lens with a sultry expression on her face.
 The bright sunlight illuminated her flawlessly tanned skin, making it appear radiant.

-The blue sky and lush greenery mostly made up the background of the shot.
+The blue sky and lush greenery made up the background of the shot.

 For the occasion, Victoria wore her brunette locks down and wet from swimming.
-She tossed most of the stands over her shoulder with the ends grazing her arm.
+She tossed most of the stands over her shoulder, with the ends grazing her arm.
 As for accessories, she wore four necklaces in various lengths.

-In the caption, Kylie Jenner’s former assistant wrote two words in Spanish.
-According to google translate, the text translated to “narcotic love.”
+In the caption, Kylie Jenner's former assistant wrote two words in Spanish.
+According to Google translate, the text read "narcotic love."

 Even though the snap has been live less than a day, the new share has already received a ton of attention from her avid online supporters.
-In addition to more than 95,100 likes, the update has also pulled in 340-plus comments as many of Victoria’s followers took to the comments section to let her know she looked beautiful.
-Several other admirers raved about her tantalizing assets, and a few followers expressed their admiration with a mix of emoji.
+In addition to more than 95,100 likes, the update has also pulled in 340-plus messages, as many of Victoria's followers took to the comments section to let her know she looked beautiful.
+Other admirers raved about her tantalizing assets, and a few followers expressed their admiration with a mix of emoji.

 "You are so gorgeous!
 This photo leaves me breathless," one of her followers wrote.

-“I love your freckled face.
-So beautiful!!!” gushed another admirer.
+"I love your freckled face.
+So beautiful!!!" gushed a second admirer.

 "Wow!
 You look so hot!
 Are you still on vacation?
 I feel like it has been weeks.
 Good for you, though," a third fan commented.